statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 1. This regulation applies to Companies and registered owners of ships to which chapter I applies.
 2. For the purpose of this regulation, registered owner shall be as specified by the Administration and Company as defined in regulation IX/l.
-3. Every Company and registered owner shall be provided with an identification number which conforms to the IMO Unique Company and Registered Owner Identification Number Scheme adopted by the Organization<sup> 13) Refer to resolution MSC.160(78) entitled “Adoption of the IMO Unique Company and Registered Owner Identification Number Scheme”. </sup> .
+3. Every Company and registered owner shall be provided with an identification number which conforms to the IMO Unique Company and Registered Owner Identification Number Scheme adopted by the Organization .
 4. The Company identification number shall be inserted on the certificates and certified copies thereof issued under regulation IX/4 and section A/19.2 or A/19.4 of the ISPS Code.
 5. This regulation shall take effect when the certificates referred to in paragraph 4 are issued or renewed on or after 1 January 2009.